 Having a baby or child’s health improve or recover can be a great relief for a parent!
-Since the baby relates to its world through the felt sense and primarily through the contact with the mother, they often present with similar patterns to their mother.
-Treating the mother or parents at the same time as the baby can significantly enhance the babies response to treatment.
+Since the baby relates to its world through the felt sense and primarily through the contact with their primary caregiver, they often present with similar patterns to them.
+Treating the mother or parent/s at the same time as the baby can significantly enhance the babies response to treatment.

 Adults have also gone through the birth process and have usually endured a few traumatic experiences, physical or emotional, at some time in their lives.
 Any imbalances remaining in the body can be improved using BCST.

-For women in the child-bearing years, BCST is a lovely way of maintaining comfort and health, avoiding the so-called minor discomforts of pregnancy.
+For females in the child-bearing years, BCST is a lovely way of maintaining comfort and health, supporting and discomforts of pregnancy.
 It is also a very relaxing and enjoyable way of supporting the return to a non-pregnant state, helping your body to adjust after birth, so you can more easily meet the demands of parenting a newborn.

-Fathers can also be supported to adjust to the demands of their new role, as BCST can be a very helpful way to support the management of stress caused by the addition of a baby to the household.
+Supporting parents can also be treated to adjust to the demands of their new role, as BCST can be a very helpful way to support the management of stress caused by the addition of a baby to the household.

-Often what people attribute to ageing is simply your body’s way of saying that some maintenance and support to let go of patterns of tension or pain is required.
+Often what people attribute to aging is simply your body’s way of saying that some maintenance and support to let go of patterns of tension or pain is required.

 9. Do you treat animals with Biodynamic Craniosacral Therapy (BCST)?